divy-14/Xmeme/README.md

 <h1 align="center"><a href="https://h3llcodes.pythonanywhere.com" target="_blank">Xmeme</a></h1>

-Xmeme is a WebApp where people can share memes, some fun moments with other people without any need to login and singup.
+Xmeme is a WebApp where people can share memes, some fun moments with other people without any need to login and signup.
 You just spread happiness 😁

 <h3>Some Key Features of Xmeme App:</h3>
 <ul>
   <li> You do not need to sign up to share your memes</li>
   <li> Enter the meme url, url can contain all image types including support for gifs</li>
   <li> Well want to edit the meme url, you are free to do so hit the edit meme button and you are good to go</li>
-  <li> You can use it from your desktop or from the comfort of your mobile device (Resposnive Design and Layout)</li>
+  <li> You can use it from your desktop or from the comfort of your mobile device (Responsive Design and Layout)</li>
   <li> Inbuilt API to fetch details about memes in any easy to go format</li>
 </ul>